gnieark/trash-email-alias/README.md

 	(...)
       }

+Copy this repo's files where they're needed ;)

 Change your mysql credentials on  cron/purge.sh and execute/genalias.sh In my case, this files are owned by the unix user "dovecot".

 Add purge.sh on your crontab.
 Every 10 minutes is enougth.

 Add the filters on yours sieve rules.
 Sample on this repo ./global.sieve file.